 Explanation 9x9 magic square

-The 9x9 magic square is odd and not only a multiple of 3, but 3x3.
+The 9x9 magic square is odd and not only a multiple of 3, but 3x3 (= 3 squared).
 So the construction method differ from the 5x5 and 7x7 magic square.
 You can use the shift method, but with boundary conditions and less posibilities.
-Construction with grids gives many more possibilities.
+Construction with ternary grids (with 0, 1 and 2) gives many more possibilities.
 The ultramagic 9x9 square is not only panmagic and symmetric, but also 3x3 compact and each 1/3 row/column gives 1/3 of the magic sum.

 The construction methods of the 9x9 magic square are: